aztek/awesome-self-reference/README.md

 - [Quine](https://en.wikipedia.org/wiki/Quine_(computing)) - A computer program that takes no input and produces a copy of its own source code as its only output.
 - [An Ouroboros Quine](https://github.com/mame/quine-relay) - A Ruby program that generates Rust program that generates Scala program that generates ...(through 128 languages in total)...
 REXX program that generates the original Ruby code again.
 - [A radiation hardened quine](https://github.com/mame/radiation-hardened-quine) - A Ruby quine that remains a quine after any one of the characters in its source code is removed.
+- [quinesnake](https://github.com/taylorconor/quinesnake) - A quine that plays snake over its own source.
 - [A Micro-Manual for LISP - Not the whole truth](https://github.com/jaseemabid/micromanual) - The LISP interpreter written in LISP.
 - [Fix-point combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator) - A higher-order function fix that, for any function f that has an attractive fixed point, returns a fixed point x of that function.
 - [Universal Turing machine](https://en.wikipedia.org/wiki/Universal_Turing_machine) - A Turing machine that can simulate an arbitrary Turing machine on arbitrary input.